Blackstripe topminnow

 Details

-Blackstripe topminnows usually travel in pairs consisting of a male and a female during the late spring and summer spawning season.
+Blackstripe Topminnows usually travel in pairs of a male and a female during the late spring and summer spawning season.
 The pair defends the spawning territory against others of their own species.
-Eggs are deposited singly on aquatic vegetation as the pair lie side by side.
-Up to 20 to 30 eggs can be deposited over a short time period, which is usually repeated after several days.
-Aquatic and terrestrial insects provide most of the adult diet.
+Eggs are dropped singly on aquatic vegetation as the pair lie side by side.
+Up to 20 to 30 eggs can be deposited over a short time, which is usually repeated after several days.

 Return